 Thrive works with various individuals with learning disabilities through our gardening projects in Reading, Battersea and Birmingham to date we have not approached these groups as they all currently engage in gardening on a weekly basis and would be a very unrepresentative sample.
 We initially contacted three local educational colleges who have units working specifically to provide education for adults with learning disabilities and two charity organizations with provide support for individuals with learning disabilities.
-Since we have not had a response from these contacts we have been approaching other organizations.
+Since we have no had response from these contacts we have been approaching other organisaions.
 A request was also posted on our twitter feed (followed by 6,500+) this yielded 5 new charitable and community groups expressing interest and support.
-In total we have sent the questionnaire to 16 organizations who work with adults with learning disabilities.
+In total we have sent the questionnaire to 16 organisations who work with adults with learning disability be able to conduct analysis on the findings, the wider distribution strategy detailed above is hoped to provide full response and enable analysis to take place.